 The history of the IMP is a story of determination, focused investments and smart minds forming a stimulating community.
-This story goes back to the 1980s and relates the IMP to other research institutes and companies that grew around it since then – eventually forming the Vienna Biocenter.
-Today, the IMP is at the heart of a life science community that draws from the minds of 1400 researchers.
+This story goes back to the 1980s and relates the IMP to other research institutes and companies that grew around it since then – eventually forming the Vienna BioCenter.
+Today, the IMP is at the heart of a life science community that draws from the minds of 2650 people.

 The pharmaceutical company Boehringer Ingelheim (Germany) and the bio-tech company Genentech (US) start negotiations about a joint basic research institute.